Three Yankee Stadium Parking Tips

 Other nice things about this garage is that you can book it ahead of time on ParkWhiz, often for significantly less than only-slightly-closer Yankees lots.
 And there are some eateries and a Target market here, so you can pack some sandwiches and peanuts ahead of time.

 One caveat about this garage…it isn’t the easiest to exit on a Sunday afternoon with other shoppers leaving.
 Park closer to the exit if you can.

 Yankee Stadium Parking, Tip #2: The River Avenue Garage.
 It’s the most expensive garage at Yankee Stadium ($40 as of this writing), but it’s also right across the street, good for families who are concerned about the large crowds around the ballpark.

 It may cost a lot, but it’s not much more than other nearby Yankees-operated garages that aren’t as close.
-The River Avenue garage is also right next door to some terrific and much cheaper than inside souvenir shops, along with the McDonald’s right across the street from the ballpark.
+The River Avenue garage is also right next door to some terrific and much cheaper souvenir shops, along with the McDonald’s right across the street from the ballpark.
 Extremely convenient at least.

 The River Avenue garage can be booked through the Yankees website and Quik Park, and booking ahead is generally a good idea.
 You don’t want to be searching for another lot in this area on game day.

 Yankee Stadium Parking, Tip #3: iPark Garage at 771 Concourse Village.
 This is for people who want to go cheap and are okay with a little bit of a walk in the Bronx.
 You can book this one on ParkWhiz as well, for less than half what the Yankees are charging for lots that further away.
 You’ll also pass by the Court Deli, my favorite place to load up on cheaper sandwiches to bring in.